fbpx

 The truth is that artists often struggle in times of economic crisis.
 There isn’t a safety net for most of us.
 Financial support and economic backing are constant pressure points affecting our dedication and creativity.
 Even emergency grants and mutual aid are just short-term solutions.

 However, when artists share their resources in what we call a ‘cooperative movement’ you may find protection and support for your work.
-Here’s some information about how a co-op art gallery may benefit you, as opposed to pay-for-display or vanity galleries.

 Traditional Art Galleries vs Cooperative Art Galleries